Minimal-APIs/minimal-apis.github.io/src/tutorial/crud.md

 }
 ```

-In checklist 2 we are going to step it up a notch and create something dynamic.
+In checklist 3 we are going to step it up a notch and create something dynamic.
 Instead of returning a static item that is hardcoded to our route, we are going to be creating to-do list we can update, create new items, mark an item as complete and delete an item.

-### Learn checklist Two ✔️
 Our to-do APIs is going to:
 - Create a new item.➕
 - Return a specific item on a list.  :leftwards_arrow_with_hook: